Hospitals & Services

 This appointment will take place in the Computed Tomography (CT) planning room in the Radiation Therapy department.
 This appointment will include an education session and the planning CT scan.

 If there is a requirement for some preparation prior to the CT, a letter will be sent to you explaining what you need to do, or a staff member will phone you to discuss the instructions.
 It is important that these are instructions are followed, as they can impact on the quality of the scan.
+If you have any concerns or questions about this please just contact the Oncology Deparment.

 You are welcome to bring a support person/s with you for the appointment.